cytoscape/cytoscape-automation/for-scripters/Python/README.md

 ![](http://cl.ly/Xk5o/cytoscape-flat-logo-orange-100.png)

-Cytoscape is a [de-facto standard desktop application for network visualization in bioinformatics community](https://scholar.google.com/scholar?hl=en&q=cytoscape).
+Cytoscape is a [de-facto standard desktop application for network visualization in the bioinformatics community](https://scholar.google.com/scholar?hl=en&q=cytoscape).
 But actually, it is a domain-independent graph visualization software for all typs of network data analysis.
-We want to introduce cy2cytoscape, along with _cyREST_ and _Jupyter Notebook_, to broader data science community.
+We want to introduce py2cytoscape, along with _cyREST_ and _Jupyter Notebook_, to the broader data science community.

 ## Installation

 [py2cytoscape]https://github.com/cytoscape/py2cytoscape) supports both Python 2.7 and 3.5.

-py2cytocape depends on python-igraph and optionary depends on scipy.
+py2cytocape depends on python-igraph and optionally depends on scipy.
-(We do not include scipy to py2cytoscape prerequisite dependencies.)
+(We do not include scipy as a py2cytoscape prerequisite dependency.)

 You can install py2cytoscape with pip.